navansh03/LyftrAI-Webhook-Backend-Assignment/README.md

 A production-style FastAPI backend service for ingesting WhatsApp-like webhook messages with **HMAC signature verification**, **idempotent storage**, **observability**, and **analytics**.

 This project is implemented strictly according to the **Lyftr AI Backend Assignment** specification.
+This project is tested using the POSTMAN API testing, a building tool.

 ---